 Here we go.

-An NDA is a legal document that is intended to set up a confidential relationship between two or more parties, made up of a party disclosing information and a party receiving information.
-The non-disclosure agreement stipulates that information shared between parties should be used only for the purpose of that specific partnership, so as to protect the market position and the competitive advantage of the disclosing party.
+A Non-Disclosure Agreement is a legal document that is intended to set up a confidential relationship between two or more parties, made up of a party disclosing information and a party receiving information.
+The NDA stipulates that information shared between parties should be used only for the purpose of that specific partnership, so as to protect the market position and the competitive advantage of the disclosing party.

 Basically, the two parties agree to share information in order to help each other — while promising not to use that information outside of the relationship in such a way that could damage the other party’s interests.